For many, lucid dreaming means exploring what it means to be conscious.

 Are there different levels of consciousness we can experience in dreams?
-How does the brain process and make sense of this information?
+How does the brain make sense of this information?
 Who's in control of the experience?

 Another philosophical point raised by lucid dreaming is this: if our dreams can be so realistic as so mimic real life, can we even trust our waking senses?
 How do we know what's real?
 Are we living in a dream world?
 How would we know?

 This latest section aims to take apart our automatic assumptions of consciousness and reach more meaningful conclusions.
-These are philosophical questions, and in no way do I attempt to give definitive conclusions, but to help you probe your own beliefs and evolve them for a better understanding of reality and the human mind.
+Some of these are philosophical questions, and in no way do I attempt to give definitive conclusions, but to help you probe your own beliefs and evolve them for a better understanding of reality and the human mind.

 What is the self?
 Do I have a soul?
 Am I just a series of biological processes?
 Comparing bundle theory vs ego theory and their implications for the self.